 - Introduce nonfiction text features with ebooks.
 As you read talk about how the book is organized and point out the different ways information is presented.
 Practice using the index and glossary.

 - If you use centers, create a nonfiction literacy center.
 Take a book basket and put in books about a specific topic.
 Allow students time to just look through the books and read or pretend-read.
-If the books are about ocean animals you can include some cards with the name and picture of different ocean animals.
+If the books are about ocean animals you can include some cards with the names and pictures of different ocean animals.
 Students can sort the pictures into different categories or play a matching game.
 Provide paper and crayons so they can draw and write about the books.

 Simple Research Projects

 Once your students have a good understanding of nonfiction and informational text it’s time to do some simple research projects.
 Animals are one of the best topics for students to research.
 In my school, first grade visits the zoo in the spring, so I usually do a zoo animal project with them.